Nicaragua Faculty-Led Immersion Academics

 *Non-UWEC students are not eligible for Blugold Commitment FLIIE funding, and will pay non-resident tuition fees if applicable.

-Course InformationThe course in Nicaragua is WMNS 422 Advanced Travel Seminar: Women's Lives and Experiences (3 credits), taught by Dr. Analisa DeGrave (Languages) and Dr. Theresa Kemp (English) during Winterim 2018.
+Course InformationThe course in Nicaragua is WMNS 422 Advanced Travel Seminar: Women's Lives and Experiences (3 credits).

 Liberal Education/General Education RequirementsFor students in catalog years 2016-17 and later, this program fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement upon completion of all course assignments.